 The checklist has another very important purpose: You can update it as you add new paperwork.
 As your binder grows, this checklist will help you see what you’ve updated and when you updated it.

-The rest of this section is for letters and important emails.
+This section includes letters and important emails.
 Put the newest ones on top, behind the communication log.
 Why keep printed copies of emails?
 Having a paper version in your binder means you’ll have it on hand for meetings, so you can easily find and reference what was said.

-Down the road, your child might have another school-based evaluation.
-If so, file it as a trio that includes the new request or referral and the new consent form.
+If your child has another school-based evaluation, file it along with the new request or referral and the new consent form.
 Put this new set of documents on top of the previous set.

-It’s a good idea to start this section of your IEP binder with a copy of your rights and procedural safeguards the school gives you.
+It’s a good idea to start this section of your IEP binder with a copy of your rights that the school gives you.
 That’s because whenever you go to an IEP meeting, the IEP team will offer another copy.
 It’s important information.
 But if you show the school you already have it, you can avoid taking home another big stack of paper!

 The IEP needs to be updated annually.
 But you may have more than one meeting a year.
 And if changes are made to the IEP, put the newest plan and prior written notice on top, behind the procedural safeguards.

-The federal law, the Individuals with Disabilities in Education Act (IDEA), says you have to be updated on your child’s progress toward meeting IEP goals at least as frequently as you get progress reports on your child’s general education.
+The federal law, the (IDEA), says you have to be updated on your child’s progress toward meeting IEP goals at least as frequently as you get progress reports on your child’s general education.
 Keep these progress notes and report cards in this section.

 Start this section with a copy of the school’s code of conduct.
 Some teachers may have also sent home class-specific behavior plans and rules.
 Keep copies of these here too.

-If your child has a behavior intervention plan or behavior contract, file it next in this section.
+If your child has a , file it next in this section.
 This is also the place to file disciplinary notices, if your child receives any.
 Why keep these in your IEP binder?
 Because kids have additional rights and protection if the behavior they’re disciplined for could be related to their disability.

 Since your IEP binder will come to IEP meetings with you, you may want to add a zippered supply pouch.
 Stocking it with some pens and an extra set of sticky notes means you’ll have one less thing to worry about during your IEP meeting.